-Corporate and Social Responsibility
+Corporate and social responsibility

-As an SME, Computair may not have quite the same resources as some of the software industry titans, but we are nevertheless committed to living and working responsibly and trying to make a positive local impact.
+As an SME, Computair may not have quite the same resources as some of the software industry titans, but we are nevertheless committed to living and working responsibly and trying to make a positive impact.

 Read on for more information on what we’re doing.

-The community
+Local community

 We are aware of the significant health benefits sport can bring and we see youth sport in particular as being a great way to develop healthy active habits for life.